What is sugar addiction?

 It gets easier

-The first few days without sugar can be tough, but many experience more energy, fewer mood swings and better sleep.
+The first few days without sugar can be tough, but many then experience more energy, fewer mood swings and better sleep.
 This can be a great motivation in itself.

 Get help – you are not alone